16 mm film: Ultra 16 mm

+Notes 1 2 3 Minimum value; 1 2 3 Unidirectional tolerance; 1 2 3 4 Maximum value; 1 2 3 Nominal value; ↑ With an optical audio track, dimension is 13.00 + 0.15 mm (0.512 + 0.006 in).; ↑ Tolerance tightened to ±0.025 mm (0.0010 in) for designated professional films;

 Modern usage

-The only suppliers of 16 mm color reversal/negative film in 2022 are Kodak and Orwo.
+The only suppliers of 16 mm color reversal/negative film in 2022 were Kodak and Orwo.
 Agfa and Fuji closed their film manufacturing facilities in the 2010s.
 B&W films are still produced by Kodak, Foma and ORWO/Filmotec, with ORWO/Filmotec having begun sales of a new color negative film in May of 2022.

 16 mm film is used in television, such as for the Hallmark Hall of Fame anthology (it has since been produced in 16:9 high definition) and Friday Night Lights and The O.C. as well as The Walking Dead in the US.
 In the UK, the format is exceedingly popular for television series such as Doc Martin, dramas and commercials.

 The British Broadcasting Corporation (BBC) played a large part in the development of the format.
 It worked extensively with Kodak during the 1950s and 1960s to bring 16 mm to a professional level, since the BBC needed cheaper, more portable production solutions while maintaining a higher quality than was offered at the time, when the format was mostly for home display of theatrical shorts, newsreels, and cartoons, documentary capture and display for various purposes (including education), and limited "high end" amateur use.

 As of 2016, the format was frequently used for student films, while its use in documentaries had almost disappeared.
 With the advent of HDTV, Super 16 film is still used for some productions destined for HD.
 Some low-budget theatrical features are shot on 16 mm and super 16 mm such as Kevin Smith's 16 mm 1994 independent hit Clerks, or Man Bites Dog, Mid90s and Closer to Home.

 Thanks to advances in film stock and digital technology—specifically digital intermediate (DI)—the format has dramatically improved in picture quality since the 1970s, and is now a revitalized option.
 Vera Drake, for example, was shot on Super 16 mm film, digitally scanned at a high resolution, edited and color graded, and then printed out onto 35 mm film via a laser film recorder.
 Because of the digital process, the final 35 mm print quality is good enough to fool some professionals into thinking it was shot on 35 mm.